 You can also use chicken kebabs as an appetizer by making small kebabs.
 They’re cute and colorful as well.

 Let your imagination and your taste buds be your guide.
-Now you know you don’t have to have a grill to make our delicious chicken kebab recipe right in your own kitchen.
+We think you’ll find these easy chicken recipes for dinner for families.
+Now you know you don’t have to have a grill to make our delicious baked chicken kebobs recipe right in your own kitchen.

 Easy Chicken Kebab Recipe